Book online

 Many parents question whether they should be concerned about the progression of short-sightedness in their children’s eyes through their childhood and teenage years.
 If they’re seeing well through glasses, why worry?

 But myopia is not just short-sightedness.
-It is an eye disease and the more myopia you have, the higher the risk of developing several other eye diseases, including retinal detachment, glaucoma and macula disease.
+It needs to be viewed as a progressive eye condition because unfortunately, the more myopia you have, the higher the risk of developing several other eye diseases, including retinal detachment, glaucoma, cataract and macula disease.
 The less myopia you or your child ends up with, the better.

 Early intervention can prevent myopia before it even starts in susceptible children and it can slow the progress of myopia where it has already begun.